 I graduated (with honors) from the University of Milan in Italian Literature and I earned a PhD in History of Visual and Performing Arts from the University of Pisa in 2009.

-I have published six books and forty articles, and I presented more than thirty papers at international Symposiums.
+I have published seven books and forty articles, and I presented more than thirty papers at international Symposiums.
 I translated in Italian Parker Tyler's first book, Hollywood Hallucination (1944), and with T. Subini I edited a special issue of the Journal Schermi on Catholics, cinema and sexuality, and I organized a Symposium on censorship.
 I also organized panels for international Symposiums held in Milan (Catholic University of the Sacred Heart) and Canterbury (University of Kent).

 Between 2005 and 2012, I focused my research on Luchino Visconti, mingling cultural studies and philology to reconsider his work and image as an author through a close inspection of his papers.
 I particularly aimed at revaluating the transgressive component of his poetics, deeply intertwined with sexuality, as the center of an aesthetic project which since the first works had combined realism with melodrama, charging private life with a political meaning, which was a disruptive way of thinking for a communist intellectual at the time in Italy.

 In parallel, I broadened the scope of the research on the connection between cinema and sexuality in relation to both art films and popular cinema, to the extent of the borderline genre of pornography.
 In particular, I devoted two books to Alfred Hitchcock’s Psycho and to its influence, trying to explain its extraordinary success in relation to a narrative model based on an original revision of the romantic couple love/death obtained mingling non-hegemonic forms of sexuality on the background of psychoanalytic medicalization.